Break the Ice

 - Invite group members' kids to your small group and make gingerbread houses together.
 Have prizes for the most classic and the most creative houses.

 - Play Christmas music while people are arriving.
-Here's a free playlist for you to use.

 - Hold a Christmas trivia competition.
 Divide into groups and see who knows the most about the holiday.
 Don't forget to have a prize for the winning team!

 - Exchange small gifts.
 For a fun twist, have everyone bring an "as-seen-on-TV" gift or do a white elephant exchange.